Android Central Verdict

 Everything on the Pro 3 is so much smoother than watches running the 2100 and 3100 processors.
-From on-screen animations to opening apps and navigating through Wear OS and using Google Assistant, it all just works.
+From on-screen animations to opening apps and navigating through Wear OS, and using Google Assistant, it all just works.
 It may seem strange to be so excited for things to just work, but that's where we've gotten to in the Wear OS realm.
 Of course, it'll remain to be seen how Google and Samsung's co-developed Wear OS refresh is handled on the Pro 3 and the Snapdragon 4100 processor.

-Another big improvement with the TicWatch Pro 3 compared to prior generation Pro models, is in the battery life department.
+Compared to prior generation Pro models, another big improvement with the TicWatch Pro 3 is in the battery life department.
 While the Mobvoi's line of Pro watches has never been slouches when it comes to battery life, it only gets better with the newest addition.

 On my TicWatch Pro 4G, I would get around two or three days of usage before needing to put it on the charger.
 This is while using 24-hour heart rate tracking as well as Mobvoi's TicSleep for sleep tracking.
 With the Pro 3, I get over three days during 24-hour monitoring of my heart rate, SpO2 (blood oxygen saturation) tracing, analyzing SDNN (Standard Deviation of NN intervals), and nightly sleep tracking.